MailOnline/forwarder/README.md

 Usage: sender [options] <pattern0> ... <patternN>

 Outputs the content of files resolved by the patterns passed as parameters and keep monitoring them for new content.
-Optionally the offsets can be writen to the <offsets> file.
+Optionally the offsets can be written to the <offsets> file.
 Which will be read when starting.
 IMPORTANT: only files with size >= signature-length (default 50) bytes will be processed.
 Zip files will be open recursively, and only once.